LNA-DEV/Home-Page/content/lukas-nagel/index.en.md

 Another hobby of mine is photography.
 I have a page solely for that: [LNA-DEV Gallery](https://photo.lna-dev.net).
 If you are interested, go and check it out.
 My photography is published under a permissive license, so if you want to use them, you can if you fulfill the license.
 (You can find the license information at the bottom of my [photography site](https://photo.lna-dev.net).)

-I take photographs in many different categories (like landscapes, animals, and plants).
+I take photographs in many different categories (like landscapes, animals and plants).
 But I also want to get into a few more areas like portrait photography.

 I edit my photography using [Darktable](https://www.darktable.org/), a free and open-source photo editing and management program.
 It is a bit like Lightroom but completely free in terms of money but also in terms of freedom.